Flat pack homes: Introduction to affordable self build

 You might find it hard to gain planning permission even if you’re replacing an existing dwelling as how the rules are applied varies between local councils.
 That said, they have a legal obligation to provide suitable plots and planning to anyone who would like to self build.

 Most of the UK’s leading kit home companies will have a planning specialist available who can help you to gain approval for an additional fee.

 How much control do I have over the design?

 As you’re effectively building a custom home, you have complete control over the design, layout and features.
 Of course, your budget and plot will quite likely dictate what you can realistically achieve.

 As you’re in full control, it can be quite daunting.
 You get to decide the number of bedrooms, bathrooms, reception rooms and garage space.
 Even the smallest detail is down to you and it’s all can be customized to your specifications.

-Before you panic, most kit home companies offer several basic models.
+Before you panic, most kit home companies offer several basic models of flat pack homes.
 These are a fantastic starting point as they can easily be customized or adapted to your needs.

 We recommend talking to the kit home company before ordering.
 They’ll be able to advise you on the best design for your plot, budget and requirements.